eamonsuo/TheSuper6_TeamPeerFeedback/README.md

 This data was current as of the submission date (19/10/2022)

 ## External Resources Used
-The code written for the server side REST API and the code written in databaseElements was inspired by code written by Vipin Vijayan (2019).
+The code written for the server side REST API and the code written in lib/databaseElements was inspired by code written by Vipin Vijayan (2019).

 The video tutorial the code was found through can be accessed on [Youtube here](https://www.youtube.com/watch?v=F4Q6lEhmwCY).